diegodelarocha/Acorn/README.md

 ### How to install dependencies

 Dependencies are included by default on the `/Packages/manifest.json` file on the repo, but if you need to add them manually, you will need to add [EasyButtons](https://github.com/madsbangh/EasyButtons) and [GLTFUtility](https://github.com/sprylyltd/GLTFUtility) to your project.

+First, make sure you have [Git](https://git-scm.com/) installed on your computer.

-Open Unity's Package Manager and add the following packages with the git URL:
+Then, open Unity's Package Manager and add the following packages with the git URL:

 * `https://github.com/madsbangh/EasyButtons.git#upm`